daltonmaag/fonttools/Doc/source/designspaceLib/readme.rst

 9.1 Version 5.0
 ---------------

-The format was developed to describe the entire design space of a reasonably regular font family in one file, with global data about the family to reduce repetition in sub-sections.
-"Reasonably regular" is broadly meant to mean that the sources and instances across the previously multiple Designspace files are in distinct locations and derive their metadata (like style name) in a regular way based on their axis positions.
+The format was extended to describe the entire design space of a reasonably regular font family in one file, with global data about the family to reduce repetition in sub-sections.
+"Reasonably regular" means that the sources and instances across the previously multiple Designspace files are positioned on a grid and derive their metadata (like style name) in a way that's compatible with the STAT model, based on their axis positions.
 Axis mappings must be the same across the entire space.

 1. Each axis can have labels attached to stops within the axis range, analogous to the `OpenType STAT <https://docs.microsoft.com/en-us/typography/opentype/spec/stat>`_